Skip to content

 Driving in Bulgaria is easy and cheap once you know three things: the speed limit on the motorways is 140 km/h (the highest in the EU), you must buy an electronic vignette to use the main roads, and from mid-November to March the law wants proper tyres on your car.
 Sort those out, keep your headlights on day and night, and stay under 0.5 for alcohol, and you can drive the whole country without trouble.
 Everything below is priced in euro, because Bulgaria joined the eurozone on 1 January 2026.

-This guide is the rulebook, not the rental desk.
-It covers what actually gets tourists fined here: the vignette almost nobody warns you about, the winter-tyre window, Sofia’s low-emission zone, the day-and-night headlight rule, and the average-speed cameras that are newer than most guidebooks.
-If you are still deciding whether to rent at all, our separate guide to car rental in Bulgaria handles the deposit, insurance excess and supplier traps; this one gets you legally and safely down the road.
+Think of this as the rulebook, not the rental desk.
+The things that actually get tourists fined here are the quiet ones - the vignette almost nobody warns you about, the winter-tyre window, Sofia’s low-emission zone, the day-and-night headlight rule, and average-speed cameras newer than most guidebooks.
+If you’re still deciding whether to rent at all, our separate guide to car rental in Bulgaria handles the deposit, insurance excess and supplier traps; this one gets you legally and safely down the road.
+Your own travel insurance is a separate thing again - a medical policy won’t cover the car, and the car’s cover won’t cover you.

 Is it easy to drive in Bulgaria?

 Yes, with two honest caveats.
-The good news first: distances are short, you are rarely more than two hours from anywhere that matters, and the motorway network is modern and quick.
-The A1 Trakia links Sofia to Plovdiv (about 145 km, an hour and a half) and runs on to Burgas and the coast, and it is a genuinely relaxing drive.
+The good news first: distances are short, you’re rarely more than two hours from anywhere that matters, and the motorway network is modern and quick.
+The A1 Trakia links Sofia to Plovdiv (about 145 km, an hour and a half) and runs on to Burgas and the coast, and it’s a genuinely relaxing drive; if you’re weighing the car against the train or the bus for that first leg, see our guide on getting from Sofia to Plovdiv.

 What are the speed limits in Bulgaria?